infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 DIFFERENCES BETWEEN THIS DATASET AND RELATED DATASET (Fu and Hsiao, 2020)
 - The file Article_attr.csv was removed due to redundancy.
 The file article_list.csv contains all information.
 - A new file salt_cont_author.csv was added
 - Corrected a couple of mistakes in article_list.csv, and change all column names to lower cases for consistency.
+In particular, We corrected the classification of two SRRs, Graudal 2014 (from “for” to “against”) and Poggio 2014 (from “against” to “for”), whose “statements” based on which “judgment” was made were mistakenly swapped in Web Table 2 of the supplement.
-- A new column, "study_design" was added to article_list.csv
+- A new column, "study_design" was added to article_list.csv.
 - Acronyms "Group, H. P. T. R" and "Group, T. of H. P. C. R." were corrected to "Hypertension Prevention Trial Research Group" in "Supplementary Reference List.pdf."
 - The edge list file "inclusion_net_edges.csv" was verified and corrected for a couple of mistakes.
 - A new file, "inclusion_net_edges_trinquart.csv" was added to record the edge list constructed by Trinquart et al., (2016), based on Web Figure 4 in the supplementary data file.
 Differences between "inclusion_net_edges.csv" and "inclusion_net_edges_trinquart.csv" is explained in the next section.